Vivek-Parupudi/fevoChallenge/README.md

 If not installed, go to the website: https://pip.pypa.io/en/stable/installing/ and follow the instructions

+# Project structure:

+The code is run from main.py which displays the desired output.
+The API design is in the challenge package and the tests package contains the unit testing files.

 # Instructions to run the code:

 1. Download the project folder